How to Use LED Grow Lights 2019

-Now that you have your LED grow light, you must use it properly for optimum growth and yield.
-The biggest mistakes people make with LEDs are not having enough light and not placing the light at the proper distance.
-If you do not provide your working area with enough light coverage, you can expect less than robust growth.
-Similarly, incorrect light placement will not have optimal results.
+The LED Grow Light must be used properly for optimum growth and yield.
+The most common mistakes with LEDs are not having enough light and not placing the light at the proper distance.
+If you do not provide enough light, your plants will not grow to their full potential.
+Similarly, incorrect light placement will also not allow plants to grow to their full potential.
 Placing a light too close will stunt growth, too far will cause stretching.
 Follow the recommended coverage areas listed on the Details Page of each light for optimal light penetration and coverage.
-Keep I mind that there are many variables to indoor growing, so you may want to add or remove some light depending on your own specifics.
+Keep in mind that there are many variables to indoor growing with lighting being one of the most critical.

-Vegetative growth is maintained with 16 or more hours of light.
-You can even keep the plants under 24 hours of light and they will continue to grow in this stage.
+Vegetative growth is maintained with 16-18 hours of light per day.
+You can even keep the plants under 24 hours of light and they will continue to grow at this stage.
 However, the recommended growth cycle is 18 hours of light during the vegetative growth stage.
-This light cycle will create an enviornment that mimics the photoperiod in the summer with long days.
-During the vegetative stage is when you will start to reap the benefits of your LED grow lights.
-During this period you will save on your electricity bills and get superior growing results.
-In the vegetative stage, plants need less intense lighting than in the flowering stage.
+This light cycle will create an environment that mimics the photoperiod of summertime with long days.
 It is during the vegetative growth stage that cloning, transplanting, pruning, and bending are all initiated.

-Turn your LED grow light ON for 18 hours a day and then turn the light OFF and leave your plant in the dark for another 6 hours.
-Your plant will need four to six weeks of this cycle to be ready to start the flowering stage.
+After four to eight weeks of vegetative growth, the plants will start the flowering phase.
 Pre-flowers are the first indication that the plant is ready to move into the next stage of growth.
-The pre-flowers grow at branch internodes just behind the leaf spur in around the fourth week of vegetative growth, when the plant is six to eight weeks old.
-When you start seeing pre-flowers forming this means that the plants are ready to go into the flowering stage.
-You can continue to grow in the vegetative growth stage or switch to flowering at this point.
+The pre-flowers grow at branch internodes, behind the leaf spur.
+Pre-flowers are an indication that the plants are ready to go into the flowering stage.
+Continue to grow in the vegetative stage to get larger plants or switch to flowering at this point.
 The pre-flower looks like a regular female flower with white fuzzy pistils.
 The pre-flowering can take from one to two weeks.
-Wait to induce flowering until pre-flowers have appeared.
-Induce flowering by switching your light cycle to 12 hours of uninterupted darkness and 12 hours of light.
+When ready for flowering, change the light cycle to 12 hours of light per day and add Flower Boosters.

-Once you have induced flowering for one to two weeks and flowering starts, it can last can last eight weeks or longer.
-During flowering growth patterns and chemistry changes in the plants (i.e. indoor growing flowering stages).
-Stems elongate, leaves grow progressively fewer blades and flower formation is rapid at first then slows.
-Phosphorus and potassim uptake increase to promote floral fomation.
-Your nutrients should have less nitrogen and more potassium and phosphorus during flowering.
-Don’t give nutrients too often as this can cause your plant to get nutrient burned.
-You should use about 30% less nutrients with LED flowering grow lights as compared to MH/HPS systems.
-Do not overwater and do not harvest too early.
+Flowering can last eight weeks or longer.
+During flowering, growth patterns and chemical changes in the plants become apparent.
+Stems elongate, leaves grow progressively fewer blades, and flower formation is rapid at first then slows.
+Phosphorus and potassium uptake increase to promote floral formation.
+Plant nutrients should have less nitrogen and more potassium and phosphorus during flowering.
+Avoid feeding too often as this can cause your plant to get nutrient burned.
+Use 30% fewer nutrients with LED flowering grow lights as compared to MH/HPS systems.
+Do not overwater the plants and do not harvest too early.